The staff of the Lower School includes 12 full-time and seven part-time teachers with backgrounds in education and child development.

 The + denotation below links to a "Raising Healthy Children" article authored by the particular Lower School staff member.
 You can also access the entire collection of these Healthy and Healing magazine columns by CFS community members.

-Annie has been teaching 33 years with more than 18 of those years at Carolina Friends School.
+Annie has been teaching for 42 years, and she has been teaching at Carolina Friends School since 1990.
 Her daughter and son are both graduates of CFS.
-Annie completed undergraduate work in Speech, Theater, English, and Dance and she holds an MFA in Dance.
+Annie completed undergraduate work in Speech, Theater, English, and Dance and she holds an M.F.A. in Dance.
 Annie's dance classes offer a space in which children's voices can be heard through writing, dancing, and sharing together.
-This year Annie is working on sharing her knowledge of Pilates and guiding students in outreach projects for senior citizens and elementary schools.
-This past summer, Annie worked with The American Dance Festival.
-She continues to integrate her study of the Laban method into her dance instruction in Lower, Middle, and Upper School.
+This year Annie is focused on sharing her knowledge of anatomy and somatics while also creating connections between dance and other curricular areas.
+In 2014 she was certified as a teacher of Evans technique and continued her study of Bill Evans' unique way of interfacing Bartenieff Fundamentals and Laban-Based Modern Dance technique and composition.
+This past summer she attended the Creative Dance Center Summer Dance Institute with Anne Green Gilbert to explore ways to bring this work forward with younger dancers.
+She continues to thread this vocabulary into Lower, Middle, and Upper School dance experiences.

 Charlie Layman+, +